Qiskit/qiskit-aer/CONTRIBUTING.md

     qiskit-aer$ python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA -DAER_PYTHON_CUDA_ROOT=qiskit-aer-venv --

-If you want to link cuQuantum library statically, cuQuantum SDK and cuTENSOR should be installed in your system from NVIDIA.
+If you want to link cuQuantum library statically, cuQuantum SDK and cuTENSOR should be installed in your system from NVIDIA®.
 Then set `CUQUANTUM_ROOT` `CUTENSOR_ROOT` and `CUQUANTUM_STATIC` to setup.py.

 For example,